mapattacker/python-timeseries/window.rst

 Slider
 -------
 We can use keras's ``TimeseriesGenerator`` to quickly get a window slider across a timeseries.
+This function is meant for RNN supervised training, hence require a y data input.
+However, we can use ``np.zeros`` to create a dummy y data.

 .. code:: python